meatysolutions/thermocouple/README.md

 This library converts between voltage and temperature and vice versa for the 8 most common thermocouple types.

+View [a simple demo](https://meatysolutions.github.io/thermocouple/) of it in action.

 ```javascript
 import Thermocouple from 'thermocouple';